v1k0d3n/bootkube-ci/README.md

 ## Adding additional Architectures:

 Right now, amd64 is currently supported, however, framework has been placed, and have started testing using arm64 (aarch64 or arm64v8[hf]).
-Can be adjusted in .bootkube.env.
+Can be adjusted in .bootkube_env.

 ## TODO: